Value Betting Explained

 Why Most Bettors Ignore Value

 Understanding value is one thing.
-Actually betting based on value is another entirely.
-Most recreational bettors know about this concept, at least vaguely, but they don't apply it consistently.
-Why?
-Because value betting conflicts with some deeply ingrained human tendencies.
+Actually making decisions based on value is another.
+Many bettors understand the idea in theory, but struggle to apply it consistently because it conflicts with some deeply ingrained human tendencies.

 The Entertainment Factor